 Adding the Keep, Problem, Try retrospective to your team’s plan could help to greatly improve the next project.
 While it isn’t the only retrospective or post-mortem that exists, it’s very popular for a reason.

 If, after a few run-throughs, you think that this process isn’t going to be the best fit for your team, or are just wanting to try something different, Cacoo offers a number of different retrospective and templates to help you make the most of each project.
+You can also find a quick guide to six types of retrospectives to learn more and help decide which option will be right for your team.

 Finish your next project with the Keep, Problem, Try method and see what your team comes up with.
 You might be surprised by how efficient it is!